aws/aws-dotnet-deploy/site/content/docs/deployment-projects/cdk-project.md

 The main concepts to understand about the CDK are the following.

 * Stack - this is the top level container for all of the AWS resources represented as constructs.
 In deployment projects this type is usually the `AppStack` type in the project.
 * Constructs - AWS resources are modeled as constructs.
-Some constructs are a 1 to 1 mapping.
-The CDK also has higher level abstractions where constructs represent a collection of AWS resources to solve a specific problem.
+Some constructs are a one-to-one mapping to a single AWS resource.
+The CDK also has higher level abstractions where a single construct represents a collection of AWS resources that solve a specific problem.
 * Construct properties - For every construct this is a properties object that is created first, all necessary values are set and then passed into the constructor of a construct.

 ### Main method

-The main method for the CDK deployment project must be coded in a certain style to ensure interop with deploy tool.
-The deploy tool relies on .NET Configuration system to pass along settings from the deploy tool to the CDK project.
-In the example below `ConfigurationBuilder().AddAWSDeployToolConfiguration(app)` method takes care of reading the settings that were passed into the project from the deploy tool.
+The main method for the CDK deployment project must be coded in a certain style to ensure compatibility with the deploy tool.
+The deploy tool relies on .NET's Configuration system to pass along settings from the deploy tool to the CDK project.
+In the example below the `ConfigurationBuilder().AddAWSDeployToolConfiguration(app)` method reads the settings that were passed into the project from the deploy tool.

 With the configuration read from the deploy tool, the CDK environment is set to the account and region the deploy tool was configured with.

-The other major difference from non deploy tool CDK projects is the call to `CDKRecipeSetup.RegisterStack`.
+The other major difference from normal CDK projects is the call to `CDKRecipeSetup.RegisterStack`.
 This is required to stamp the CloudFormation stack with the recipe id that created the stack.
-Future redeployments can target only be made with the originating recipe.
+Future redeployments can only update existing stacks that were created by the original recipe.
 It also serializes the settings collected from the deploy tool into the metadata for the CloudFormation stack so redeployments can use the previous settings used for deployment.

 ```
 public static void Main(string[] args)